abhimuralidharan/CCkitTest/README.md

 DISCLAIMER!!

 This is just an example program.I will not be responsible for anybody violating the license guidelines of CARBON KIT(https://github.com/ermalkaleci/CarbonKit).
 Also,this repository will be deleted if license owner of the carbon kit ask me to do so.

+READ CARBON KITS LICENSE AGREEMENT BEFORE USING THIS!!!